 You need to be smart and look at what they are not doing and find our what their customers don’t like about them.
 Or understand what needs they are not fulfilling.
 IBM realised too late that their love for just mainframe computers and a refusal to understand the B2C home user market, and allowed Microsoft compete.
 Before they realised the significance of individuals buying their own personal computers, it was far too late.
 And in all honestly, IBM is still lumbering all trying to find a winning formula.
 Yes, they are a massive, global and a household name.

 But when you ask, what do they do, can you answer clearly and with conviction?
 As clearly as you could if the same question was asked about Apple or Macdonald’s?
 There are many instances of super large companies realising too late that a smaller competitor has developed a product they could have developed.
 And its usually as a result of “not getting the memo”, senior management thinking it’s too much bother or politics getting in the way.
 How to compete never crossing their minds.
 But, you are different as you live and breath your idea.
 You are committed to making your offering the best it can be.
 To carve out a little piece of the market for yourself.

 Dressed in red and in formation

+Some large companies are like the old fashioned way of fighting battles.
 You know, the soldiers in lines and formations, dressed in red or blue so the generals can make out where their troops are.
 A ranking system to keep order and moral.
-Slow-moving companies don’t know how to compete and should trim their waistlines to ensure they become like a special forces Navy Seal team.
-Small teams with their command and control and able to think for themselves.
+Slow-moving companies don’t know how to compete and should trim their waistlines to ensure they become more like a special forces Navy Seals team.
+Small teams within their own command and control structure and able to think for themselves.
 Flexible, highly trained and everyone knows their job.
 Been trusted to think for themselves, take responsibility for their actions and use unconventional methods to get the job done.
-And size does not have to be a stumbling block to acting as a special forces team.
+And your size does not have to be a stumbling block to acting as a special forces team.

 How to compete summary